 Day and night are equally balanced on the equinox, marking the beginning of spring.
 The days will start to lengthen and get warmer.
 Here in Hawaii, changes in seasons are subtle but remarkable.
 The purple jacaranda trees shed their blossoms along the roadsides, and the bright red Lehua blooms sparkle against the forest canopy.
 Spring is a time for a fresh start.
 It is a time when we can make changes and seek balance within our lives.
-Let’s celebrate the beginning of spring by enjoying a bounty of fresh-picked greens.
+A great way to celebrate the beginning of spring is by enjoying a bounty of fresh-picked greens.
 I made this salad with fresh local vegetables and a sprinkling of edible flowers.

 Included in the recipe are three different options for salad dressing, each made with honey yet each with a very distinct flavor.
 A touch of honey is the secret ingredient that perfectly balances out the acidity of the vinaigrette.

 For the Salad:

 - 3 cups mixed local greens (I used baby romaine and pea sprouts)

 - optional: for a heartier salad add in 1 cup of chopped vegetables you have on hand